cockroachlabs/workshop_labs/topology-patterns/labs.md

 Time: 1.7808906s
 ```

 We now understand the ramification of a failed region and the toll it takes on the overall latency.
-We understand that region US West will take several hours to become operational again and we decide to remedy by scaling out the cluster, also because we are afraid another region might go down and the Cockroach cluster would become unavailable, too, as quorum can't be reached with 1 out of 3 ranges being available.
+We understand that region US West will take several hours to become operational again and we decide to remedy by scaling out the cluster, also because we are afraid another region might go down and the Cockroach cluster would become unavailable, too, as quorum can't be reached with only 1 out of 3 ranges being available.

 Provision the datacenter in Frankfurt, Germany.
 We call this region EU Central